 A second type of assessment appeal involves a challenge to the base year value of an assessed property.
 Appeals for reduction in the base year value of an assessment, if successful, reduce the assessment for the year in which the appeal is taken and prospectively thereafter.
 The base year is determined by the completion date of new construction or the date of change of ownership.
 Any base year appeal must be made within four years of the change of ownership or new construction date.

-No assurance can be given that property tax appeals in the future will not significantly reduce the assessed valuation of property within the District, including within the boundaries of the former Elementary School District.
+No assurance can be given that property tax appeals in the future will not significantly reduce the assessed valuation of property within the District.

 Assessed Valuation and Parcels by Land Use